supervisely/developer-portal/app-development/basics/add-private-app.md

 The workflow we created in the previous step will be triggered when you push a branch (except "main" or "master") in the repository.

 {% hint style="info" %}
-You can disable branch release by adding branch name to `branches-ignore` list in the `.github/workflows/release_branch.yml` workflow file.
+You can disable branch release by adding the branch name to `branches-ignore` list in the `.github/workflows/release_branch.yml` workflow file.
 See below
 {% endhint %}

 ```yaml